CodeYourFuture/CYF-Workshops/feedback/readme.md

 Objective: Use the SBI framework for giving feedback.
 Practice addressing issues of accountability, responsibility, and time management without demotivating the person.

-3. Observation, Feelings, Needs, and Request (OFNR) framework
+2. Observation, Feelings, Needs, and Request (OFNR) framework

-The [OFNA framework](https://andyblumenthal.wordpress.com/2019/09/21/ofnr-communications-model/) consists of four parts:
+The [OFNR framework](https://andyblumenthal.wordpress.com/2019/09/21/ofnr-communications-model/) consists of four parts:
 * Observation: Tell the other person the behavior you observe from them that is making you uncomfortable.
 "When I Observe…"
 * Feelings: Explain how the person’s behavior makes you feel (happy, sad, angry, annoyed, excited, worried, scared, hurt, embarrassed, confused) "I feel…"
 * Needs: Describe what you need from the other person (physiological, safety, social, esteem, self-actualization) "Because I need…"
 * Request: Ask them specifically what you’d like them to do.
 "Would you be willing to…"

-Try Applying the ONFR method to the following scenario: A team member gives a presentation that is informative but is too long-winded, going over an hour causing the audience to lose focus.
-This presentation will be used at the next client meeting which is only 1 hour long and needs to cover lots of other topics.
+Try Applying the ONFR method to the following scenario: A team member gives an informative presentation that is too long-winded, going over an hour causing the audience to lose focus.
+This presentation will be used at the next client meeting which is only 1 hour long and needs to cover many other topics.

 Objective: Use the (OFNR) framework to give the team member feedback.
 Practice providing feedback on communication skills, structuring information, and presentation techniques.

-4. Actionable, Specific, Kind (ASK) framework
+3. Actionable, Specific, Kind (ASK) framework

-The Actionable, Specific, Kind (ASK) framework to give feedback.
-Start by addressing the actionable issue and be specific in your request.
-Make sure it is delivered in a kind and understanding manner.
+The [ASK framework](https://www.stride.build/blog/using-ask-framework-to-give-feedback) focuses on the following attributes:
+* Actionable: Address the actionable issue
+* Specific: Be specific in your request.
+* Kind

 Scenario: A colleague dominates team discussions, interrupting others or dismissing alternative ideas without considering them.
 His behavior is often seen as grating or rude by the team.

-Objective: Use the Actionable, Specific, Kind (ASK) framework to give feedback.
+Objective: Use the ASK framework to give feedback.
 Start by addressing the actionable issue and be specific in your request.
 Make sure it is delivered in a kind and understanding manner.
 Address how their behavior affects group dynamics and encourage a more inclusive approach, allowing others to share their thoughts.

-5. Goal, Reality, Options, Will (GROW) model
+4. Goal, Reality, Options, Will (GROW) model

+The [Grow framework](https://www.mindtools.com/an0fzpz/the-grow-model-of-coaching-and-mentoring) focuses on mentoring and guidance to give feedback
+* Goal: Explore the individual's goals
+* Reality: Assess the current reality
+* Options: Brainstorm options
+* Will: Create a list of actions to commit to to achieve the goal

 Scenario: A colleague is working towards a promotion to senior software engineer and has asked you for feedback on their performance.
-Although they have great technical proficiency you have noticed that they do not speak up during meetings unless directly asked and often wait for tasks to be assigned to them instead of taking initiative.
+Although they have great technical proficiency you have noticed that they do not speak up during meetings unless directly asked and often wait for tasks to be assigned instead of taking initiative.

-Objective: Try using the Goal, Reality, Options, Will (GROW) model.
-Explore the individual's goals, assess the current reality, brainstorm options, and try to create a list of actions to commit to to acheive the goal.
+Objective: Use the GROW model to speak with your colleague.

-### Choose a Framework for Giving Feedback
+### Choose a Framework for Giving Feedback [10 mins]

 We have looked at the following frameworks for giving feedback:
 - Situation, Behavior, Impact (SBI) - Describe the situation, detail the specific behavior observed, and explain the impact it had.